Scale-MAE: A Scale-Aware Masked Autoencoder for Multiscale Geospatial Representation Learning: Experiments

 \section{Experiments}

 We investigate the quality of representations learned from \ours pretraining through a set of experiments that explore their robustness to scale as well as their transfer performance to additional tasks.
-First, we present our main experiments in \Cref{sec:main experiments} and compare with SatMAE~\cite{congSatMAEPretrainingTransformers2022}, a current state-of-the-art MAE for remote sensing imagery, as well as several other approaches detailed throughout.
+First, we present our main experiments in \Cref{sec:main experiments} and compare with SatMAE~\cite{congSatMAEPretrainingTransformers2022}, a current state-of-the-art MAE for remote sensing imagery, ConvMAE~\cite{gaoConvMAEMaskedConvolution2022}, a state-of-the-art multiscale MAE, as well as several other approaches detailed throughout.
 The exact implementation of \ours for the main experiments was determined through a set of ablation experiments presented in \Cref{sec:ablations}.

-In order to compare with SatMAE~\cite{congSatMAEPretrainingTransformers2022}, for our main experiments, we pretrain \ours with a ViT-Large model using the Functional Map of the World (FMoW)~\cite{christieFunctionalMapWorld2018} RGB training set, which consists of $363.6$k images of varying image resolution and GSD.
+We pretrain a ViT-Large model with \ours using the Functional Map of the World (FMoW)~\cite{christieFunctionalMapWorld2018} RGB training set, which consists of $363.6$k images of varying image resolution and GSD, for 800 epochs.
 The initial higher resolution image $I_{\text{hr}}$ is taken as a random 448px$^2$ crop of the input image, and the input image $I$ is then a downsampled 224px$^2$ from $I_{\text{hr}}$.
 The low frequency groundtruth is obtained by downscaling $I_{\text{hr}}$ to 14px$^2$ and then upscaling to 224px$^2$, while the high frequency groundtruth is obtained by downscaling $I_{\text{hr}}$ to 56px$^2$ and then upscaling to 448px$^2$ and subtracting this image from $I_{\text{hr}}$.

 \Cref{fig:reconstruction} shows examples of the masked input, low resolution/frequency, high resolution/frequency, and combined reconstruction of FMoW images during training.
 The low resolution/frequency images capture color gradients and landscapes, while the residual high resolution/frequency images capture object edges, roads, and building outlines.